Mexico City, México

-To unify the numerous mobilisations, as well as the struggles of those that brought them about would entail presenting a holistic student movement that perhaps never existed.
-It seems to me that the range of activities included within the program gives an account of this, since it gathers research that address the distinctive features of the movement in different formats.
-The scope of the present review limits itself, however, to exhibitions that have taken place, within the framework of this project, in the Centro Cultural Univeristario Tlatelolco (CCUT), the Museo Universitario Arte Contemporáneo (MUAC), and the Museo Universitario del Chopo, museum located in Mexico City.
+To unify the numerous mobilizations, as well as the struggles of those that brought them about would entail presenting a holistic student movement that perhaps never existed.
+It seems to me that the range of activities included within the program gives an account of this since it gathers research that addresses the distinctive features of the movement in different formats.
+The scope of the present review limits itself, however, to exhibitions that have taken place, within the framework of this project, in the Centro Cultural Universitario Tlatelolco (CCUT), the Museo Universitario Arte Contemporáneo (MUAC), and the Museo Universitario del Chopo, museums located in Mexico City.

 It is October 1st, 2018.
-Whilst a powerful wind takes the Plaza de las Tres Culturas, to the they deliver the opening speeches of the Monumento la ausencia in the centre of the CCUT courtyard, an anti-monumental intervention designed by the Israeli artist Yael Bartana, who seeks precisely to commemorate the victims of repression from the movement.
+Whilst a powerful wind takes the Plaza de las Tres Culturas, the opening speeches of the Monumento la ausencia are being pronounced in the center of the CCUT courtyard.
+The anti-monumental intervention, designed by the Israeli artist Yael Bartana, seeks precisely to commemorate the victims of repression from the movement.
 The recent concrete slab constructed, whose individual impressions were made by survivors of the killing, was presented as a gesture of resolution and symbolic reparation of the damages.
-Moments later, in the same area, the digital archive was made: a free admission platform that compiles documents from around 30 public and private archives about the diverse social mobilizations that have taken place since 1968 up until the present day.
-Such an archive serves as an essential part of the Memorial del 68 and Museo de los Movimientos Sociales, a permanent exposition in the CCUT, whose aim is to update and renew the memorial—inaugurated by the same institution in October 2007—, through new critical perspectives in terms of research and curatorship, as well as the assistance of digital devices regarding production and mediation in order that, with this, it promotes other readings in relation to the social mobilisations that have taken place since then.
+Moments later, in the same area, the digital archive was launched: a free admission platform that compiles documents from around 30 public and private archives about the diverse social mobilizations that have taken place since 1968 up until the present day.
+Such an archive serves as an essential part of the Memorial del 68 and Museo de los Movimientos Sociales, a permanent exhibition in the CCUT, whose aim is to update and renew the memorial—inaugurated by the same institution in October 2007—, through new critical perspectives in terms of research and curatorship, as well as the assistance of digital devices regarding production and mediation in order to promote other readings in relation to the social mobilizations that have taken place since then.

-I wake up, it’s October 2nd, 2018 and with a hangover I remember that fifty years have passed since the events in the Plaza de las Tres Culturas; fifty years since the 1968 student movement.
-It is necessary to generate new dynamics of accessing the documents, since it is through this that we can devise the spaces that occupy memory.
-They are challenges, still today, to place images that account for the participation of women within the movements; as well as playing with the monumental character of images, that while they are effective, I ask myself to what extent do they operate as monoliths.
+I wake up, it’s October 2nd, 2018 and with a hangover, I remember that fifty years have passed since the events in the Plaza de las Tres Culturas; fifty years since the 1968 student movement.
+It is necessary to generate new dynamics of accessing the documents since it is through this that we can devise the spaces that occupy memory.
+It is a challenge, still today, to place images that account for the participation of women within the movements; as well as playing with the monumental character of images, that while they are effective, I ask myself to what extent do they operate as monoliths.
 To spark off in those that look at the documents the possibility of acting, makes sense in the face of the times in which we now place ourselves: whereby the signs of the past are so prevailing, whereby the ideas of democracy and progress are increasingly outdated, and whereby new ways of organization and mutual understanding are essential.

 *Translation by Isaac Norris